 There was a recognized need for a program for young adults with multiple, severe disabilities after they transitioned out of the public school system.
 Since they require total care, this would be a very unique and specialized program with a high ratio of staff to participants.

-- September/November 1997– First Post Age 21 multi-agency meeting attended by Easter Seals, Division of Vocational Rehabilitation, Mary Campbell Center, ARC, United Cerebral Palsy, Colonial School District, legislators, parents, educators to discuss areas of need and programming.
-Various agency representatives provided data regarding staffing, funding resources, staff/client ratios.
+- September/November 1997– First post- age 21 multi-agency meeting attended by Easter Seals, Division of Vocational Rehabilitation, Mary Campbell Center, ARC, United Cerebral Palsy, Colonial School District, legislators, parents, educators to discuss areas of need and programming.
+Various agency representatives provided data regarding staffing, funding resources and staff/client.